drivendataorg/vspect/README.md

 | `dev_number`          | The dev-release number.
 Empty if none.                       | `1.2.3.dev5` → `5`             |
 | `local`               | The local version string including `+`.
 Empty if none.       | `1.2.3+local` → `+local`       |
 | `local_segment`       | The local version segment.
 Empty if none.                    | `1.2.3+local` → `local`        |

+## Using as a library

+> [!WARNING]
+> vspect is primarily intended to be used as a CLI.
+The library API is more likely to have backwards-incompatible changes over time.

+You can import vspect and use its basic functionality as a Python library.
+See [`docs/api-reference.md`](./docs/api-reference.md) for documentation.